blaidd4drwg/richterswil_horn_pollution_study/README.md

 # Richterswil pollution study repo

 ## Motivation
-This repository provides code and data that are necessary to reproduce results found in the study "Tracking the legacy of early industrial activity in sediments of Lake Zurich, Switzerland: Using a novel multi-proxy approach to find the source of extensive heavy metal pollution" (currently under consideration by [Environmental Science and Pollution Research (ESPR)](https://www.springer.com/journal/11356)) with the DOI DOILINK.
+This repository provides code and data that are necessary to reproduce results found in the study "Tracking the legacy of early industrial activity in sediments of Lake Zurich, Switzerland: Using a novel multi-proxy approach to find the source of extensive metal contamination", accepted on 31 May 2022 by [Environmental Science and Pollution Research (ESPR)](https://www.springer.com/journal/11356)) with the DOI:

+DOILINK.

 Additionally, a full dataset including linescans/photographs of all sediment cores can be found at Eawag's ERIC Public Archive: